 The mistakes you make at the start of your journey will teach you some valuable lessons and you’ll progress once you accept rejection with an open-minded attitude.

 Alma Causey is a blogger by choice.
 She loves to discover the world around her.
 She likes to share her discoveries, experiences and express herself through her blogs.
-Connect with her on Twitter.
+In Florida State, MBA is a highly sought after degree and Alycia has acheived it.
+She is a tech junkie and divides her time between travel and writing.